keithwhor/nodal/README.md

 You'll also notice the use of `Nodal.require`, which acts as a wrapper for `require`, automatically targeting the root directory of your application.

+Note that routes are *automatically* created for controllers when using Nodal's CLI.

 ## Controllers